cschleiden/go-workflows/docs/source/index.html.md

 }
 ```

-Workflows are written in plain Go code.
-The only exception is they must not use any of Go's non-deterministic features.
-For example:

-- `select`
-- iteration over a `map`
-- goroutines

-Inputs and outputs for workflows and activities have to be serializable:
+Let's first write a simple workflows.
+Our workflow executes two _activities_ in sequence waiting for each result.
+Both workflows and activities are written in plain Go.
+Workflows can be long-running and have to be deterministic so that they can be interrupted and resumed.
+Activities are functions that can have side-effects and don't have to be deterministic.

+Both workflows and activities support arbitrary inputs and outputs as long as those are serializable.

+Workflows have to take a `workflow.Context` as their first argument.

 ## Activities